Topics Map > IRB Reliance & Collaborative Research > Reliance Basics

 HS-IRBs Guidelines for Serving as IRB of Record

-In some cases, UW-Madison may agree to serve as IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
+UW-Madison may agree to serve as IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
 Before submitting a request for the HS-IRBs to serve as IRB record, please review the guidelines below.
-Please also see How to Submit an IRB of Record Request for instructions on how to submit an IRB of record request in ARROW.
+If you have any questions about these guidelines, please contact the Reliance Team (firstname.lastname@example.org) for assistance.

 - UW-Madison, UWHC, or Madison VA faculty, staff, or students are not involved in the research;

-- Studies for which administrative or campus policies otherwise prohibit or limit options for serving as IRB of record.
+- Studies for which institutional policies otherwise prohibit or limit options for serving as IRB of record.

 If the HS-IRBs agree to serve as IRB of record for external personnel or collaborators, do the external personnel or collaborators need to complete human subjects training?

 Yes.
 External personnel must either complete the CITI training modules required by UW-Madison or provide documentation of completion of comparable training.
-See the Human Participants Research Training policy for more details.
+See Training Options for External Personnel for more details.

-Will IRBs outside the UW-Madison always agree to allow the HS-IRBs to serve as IRB of record?
+Will IRBs outside UW-Madison always agree to allow the HS-IRBs to serve as IRB of record?

-No. Each IRB has its own standards for when - or even if - it will cede IRB oversight to another institution.
-Before submitting an IRB of record request, study teams are advised to contact the IRB for external personnel or collaborators to learn whether that IRB would cede IRB oversight to UW-Madison.
+Each IRB has its own standards and processes for ceding IRB review to another institution.
+Before submitting an IRB of record request, study teams should encourage their collaborators to contact their own IRBs to discuss the process for ceding IRB review to an external IRB.

-What type of agreement is needed in order for the HS-IRBs to serve as IRB of record for external personnel or collaborators?
+What type of agreement do the HS-IRBs need to serve as IRB of record for external sites or personnel?

-When the HS-IRBs agree to serve as IRB of record, a formal IRB reliance agreement is often required per federal regulations.
+When the HS-IRBs agree to serve as IRB of record, a formal IRB reliance agreement is required per federal regulations.
 What type of agreement is required depends whether collaborators are affiliated with an institution with its own IRB and, if not, whether the study is federally funded.
+The HS IRBs Reliance Team will assist study teams in securing the appropriate agreements needed for their study.
 The main types of agreements include:

-- IRB authorization agreement (IAA): An IAA is always needed when the HS-IRBs agree to serve as IRB of record for external personnel or collaborators affiliated with an institution with its own IRB.
-The HS-IRBs office will facilitate development and processing of IAAs when needed.
-NOTE: The HS IRBs participate in a number of IRB reliance partnerships and no separate IAAs are needed for studies reviewed under these agreements.
+- IRB authorization agreement (IAA): An IAA is needed when the HS-IRBs agree to serve as IRB of record for external personnel affiliated with an institution with its own IRB.
+For institutions signed on to the SMART IRB agreement, a separate IAA is not required.

-- Independent investigator agreement (IIA): An IIA is used when the HS-IRBs agree to serve as IRB of record for external personnel or collaborators who are not affiliated with an institutions with its own IRB AND the study is federally funded.
-The HS-IRBs office will work with study teams to facilitate processing of IIAs when needed.
+- Independent investigator agreement (IIA): An IIA is used when the HS-IRBs agree to serve as IRB of record for external personnel who are not affiliated with an institution with its own IRB AND the study is federally funded.